 Phishing is an attempt to trick you into revealing private information.
-Emails, texts, or phone calls can “fish” for information by trying to lure you into giving passwords, credit card numbers, etc., to a malicious third party.
-Report suspicious emails and phishing scams to firstname.lastname@example.org
+Emails, texts, or phone calls can “fish” for information by trying to lure you into clicking on a malicious link or attachment, or giving passwords, credit card numbers, etc., to a malicious third party.
+Report suspicious emails and phishing scams to email@example.com

 - Legitimate companies do not ask for personal info via email or text.